LilianBernot/test_django_bsport/README.md

 - for staff users : they can enter to the admin system.
 In this admin system, should be possible to modify the parents, create a family where the user has no parent

 To do :
-- upgrade "see specific user" : add "go to family" button
 - admin system : they can modify parents as they want but child rool stay active
 - update family : show the current elements
+- doing a proper login system : maybe using the same type of thing as the "admin" system of django, authentification.
+Using authenticate and login function of django.contrib.auth : problem, logs only to is_staff users -> question : why does the is_staff is beign an important element ?
+Nothing in the settings

-Need to ckeck on something : Family does not have USERNAME_FIELD
+Need to ckeck on something : Family does not have USERNAME_FIELD but email is PK.
+What is a USERNME_FIELD ?